liggiorgio/ogd/Docs/GameConcept.md

 This puzzle game features a story-driven single-player mode, immersing the player in playful Match-3 sessions to fight the Dreary Army and set Ludenia free.
 And when the player runs out of enemies, here comes the multiplayer mode: they can team together with a friend to overwhelm the Army once again, or challenge each other in turn-based 1v1 matches.
 In-game progress unlocks trophies, achievements, avatar titles and collectables.

 ### Key features
-This game takes the social Match-3 experience to a higher new level, allowing gamers to play against actual people rather than a simple leaderboard: competition is funnier when there's someone at the other end of the rope.
-This applies to cooperative games as well, so that teamwork may triumph where a one-man army can't win.
+Online games allow players to challenge actual people, rather than just earn points.
+Interaction with opponents is crucial to winning: each player's moves can alter the opponent's game grid and outcome, while power-ups shake up gameplay in unpredictable ways.
+Social actions such as quick replies are available during gameplay.
+Broad customization is available for both players' profile and avatar to show off unlocked items and collectables.
+Achievements and profile resumes are used to share game progression with other players.

-Interaction with the other player is fundamental to victory: each player's moves can change completely their opponent's outcome.
+### Platform(s)
-Platform(s): handheld mobile Android devices (a future iOS release may be considered).
+Handheld mobile Android devices (a future iOS release may be considered).

 ### Notes
 Nothing to say yet.